juanma-wp/enterprise-block-editor/Module 5 Advanced Block Development/08 Transforms.md

+# Transforms

-Block transforms are a powerful feature of the WordPress Block Editor that allow developers to enhance the editing experience by enabling seamless conversion into different block types.
+Block transforms are a powerful feature of the [WordPress Block Editor](https://developer.wordpress.org/block-editor/) that allow developers to enhance the editing experience by enabling seamless conversion into different block types.
 This lesson will explore the concept of block transforms, their practical applications, and how to implement them in your custom block development.

-The WordPress Block Editor provides a robust API to define these transformations, enabling developers to specify how blocks can be converted both **to** and **from** other blocks.
+The WordPress Block Editor provides a robust [Block Transforms API](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-transforms/) to define these transformations, enabling developers to specify how blocks can be converted both **to** and **from** other blocks.
 This capability not only enhances user experience but also promotes content versatility.

 ## **The Block Transforms API**